 Inkblot is the Orange County School of the Arts' award-winning literary magazine.
-Staffed by Creative Writing and Visual Arts students and overseen by the Co-Director of Creative Writing, Josh Wood, we produce a volume of the publication annually and review submissions of writing, visual art, photography, and music compositions throughout the school year.
+Staffed by Creative Writing, Digital Media, and Visual Arts students and overseen by the Director of Creative Writing, Josh Wood, we produce a volume of the publication annually and review submissions of writing, visual art, photography, and music compositions throughout the school year.

 Meet the Editors

 Milana is the most all-over-the place-person you will ever meet.
 She can switch from listening to Mitski to Tyler the Creator to The Strokes to literally Lemonade Mouth (yes, as in the Disney movie) to random songs she heard online, all in one playlist.
 Not to mention, it’s physically impossible for her to read less than two books at a time.
 She can’t work on anything even remotely important without background noise, and she has some interesting desires (such as wishing she could fly because she wants to breathe air at the height that airplanes travel at even though she knows it’s physically impossible to do so).
 To many, her room is overwhelming – covered in posters from ceiling to floor, plants that span the lengths of walls, and books and blind-box-figures everywhere – but to her, it’s a cozy masterpiece.
 It's very easy for her to fixate on things, so she has many favorites – like artists (Yoshitomo Nara, Antonio Gaudi), musicians (Laufey, Beabadoobee, BTS), color (pink), food (poke), a billion other things.
 She’s not very funny which means she has to make up for those social points by seeming smart… She thinks the solution is to think miserably, sometimes absurdly, which she’s gotten quite good at writing about.